 TIP: When pasting large amounts of text, you can expand each text field by clicking on the bottom right hand corner of the text field and dragging down and to the right.

-• A PDF reference copy and a draft Word version of the Outline containing the questions for Arts Organizations can be downloaded below.
+• A PDF reference copy and a draft Word version of the Outline containing the questions can be downloaded below.

 • In order to return to your work at a later time, please be sure to click the "Save and Continue" button on the top of the second page.
 You can supply an email address to save your progress.
 A unique link will be emailed to you that will allow you to return to your survey where you left off.